EBI MRC Confidence in Concept Scheme (CiC)

 EBI Research for Health challenge

 This scheme aims to encourage healthcare practitioners and University of Bristol researchers to work together to develop innovative thinking around clinical problems.
 The call for challenges is now open and the closing date is 09:00 GMT 24 May 2017.

 EBI Workshop Funding

 EBI is offering support for interdisciplinary workshops in health research at a new or emerging interface between two or more disciplines.
 This scheme is open to all permanent academic staff or senior, independently funded, research fellows.
 This scheme is open and applications will be reviewed on a rolling basis.

 EBI Clinical Primer Scheme

 EBI Early Career Fellowships

 Early Career Fellowships are designed to support exceptionally talented and motivated researchers who wish to further their career by applying for prestigious, independent, externally-funded fellowships to be held at Bristol.
 This scheme is available to internal (University of Bristol) and external applicants.
-This scheme is currently closed.
+This scheme is currently closed for applications.

 EBI Bridging Funds for Senior Fellows

 This scheme is designed to support a small number of academic staff at the University of Bristol who currently hold an externally funded research fellowship.
 This scheme is open and applications will be accepted on a rolling basis.

 EBI Postgraduate Discipline Hopping Fellowships

 EBI Identifying Candidates for Wellcome Trust Investigator Awards

 This scheme is designed to support a small number of permanent academic staff at the University of Bristol within the first five years of their appointment, who are planning to apply for an Investigator Award from the Wellcome Trust.
-This scheme is currently closed.
+This scheme is currently closed for applications.

 EBI MRC Proximity to Discovery Industry Engagement Fund